Xyreo/Matrix-Bot/README.md

 ```
 "webhook" - The webhook URL for the discord channel
-"test_guild_id" - The ID of the test guild (For global commands, set to "")
 "token" - The bot token
 "invite_link" - The link to invite the bot to a server
 "CF-Access-Client-Id" - The Cloudflare Access Client ID